Chantelle Houghton: Early life

-Houghton was born on 21 August 1983 in Wickford, Essex, England, to her parents Allan and Vivien, and has an older brother, Gregg.
+Houghton was born on 21 August 1983 in Wickford, Essex, to her parents Allan and Vivien, and has an older brother, Gregg.
 She attended Bromfords School in Wickford, the same school that Big Brother 8 winner Brian Belo attended several years later.
 She left school at age 15 with seven GCSEs, then worked in a bank and as an insurance telesales representative.

 Career

 Modelling

 After various friends suggested she would make a good model, Houghton entered a 2001 competition run by Motor Cycle News magazine, and after winning it became a promotions girl.
 Wanting to be like her heroine Jordan, she undertook some glamour modelling starting out by having her mother take some topless shots in a local park.
 In 2003, she entered a Daily Star competition as a Page 3 girl, which she did not win, but appeared once in the tabloid newspaper.

 Houghton appeared as a Soccerette model on the Soccer AM show for Sky Sports and also worked for a lookalike agency, portraying Paris Hilton.
 In 2005, she competed in a Miss Greater London beauty pageant, where she lost to Jenny Velasquez.